How to automatically use Warp Terminal's Subshells with "Warpify"

 fi

-Quick add (local only — guarded) examples:
+Quick add (local-only, guarded) helpers:

 # zsh (local ~/.zshrc)